isiakpereaghogho/MACHINE_LEARNING_PORTFOLIO_PROJECT---OK_Cupid_Date_A_Scientist/README.md

 # MACHINE_LEARNING_PORTFOLIO_PROJECT : OK_Cupid_Date_A_Scientist
 This is a walkthrough project for codecademy data science career path.
 This project will apply machine learning algorithms to the OKCupid Date a Scientist dataset

-CODECADEMY WALKTHROUGH MACHINE LEARNING PORTFOLIO PROJECT: OKCUPID DATE A SCIENTIST
+## CODECADEMY WALKTHROUGH MACHINE LEARNING PORTFOLIO PROJECT: OKCUPID DATE A SCIENTIST

-INTRODUCTION
+### Introduction

 In recent years, there has been a massive rise in the usage of dating apps to find love.
 Many of these apps use sophisticated data science techniques to recommend possible matches to users and to optimize the user experience.
 These apps give us access to a wealth of information that we’ve never had before about how different people experience romance.

 This portfolio project will analyze some data from OKCupid, an app that focuses on using multiple choice and short answers to match users.

-SCOPING
+### Project Overview

+This project explores whether machine learning models can predict users’ zodiac signs using profile data from a dating application.
+The dataset includes lifestyle behaviors, demographic attributes, and free-text personal essays.

+The motivation was to assess whether zodiac signs—often associated with personality traits—can be inferred from observable user behavior and self-descriptions.

+### Scoping

 Project scoping creates a structure for the entire project.
 This includes stating the goals for the project, gathering the data, considering the analytical steps required through analysis and evaluation which will help build conclusions and findings from the analysis.
 A proper project scope can be a great road map for any project.

-PROJECT GOALS
+### Project Goals

 The project goal is to utilize the machine learning skills and its techniques to the OKCupid App User Profile dataset.
 Zodiac symbols are important for many users, but some users don’t add them in.
 This project will classify Zodiac signs using drinking, smoking, drugs, and essays as the features and will predict a user’s zodiac signs so we can guess the missing zodiacs when we make matches.

-DATA
+### Data

 The data is stored in profiles.csv provided by codecademy.
 The dataset provided has the following columns of multiple-choice data: